UNMCoBSLab/VoxelProt/README.md

 C.Protein surface generation and feature calculation.
 >4.Run checkUnknownAA.py to check if there are any unknow AA.If yes, edit them into the dictionary.py.Else to the next step.
 This is important to generate the SES<br>
+>5.RUn SESFeature2CSV.py to generate SES and assign features to each surface points<br>